Find farmers’ reports on the effects they achieve with BONSILAGE SPEED here.

 Hans-Jochen Haane from Dorsten/Lembeck in North Rhine-Westphalia manages a dairy farm with 140 cows and their progeny.
 An average annual milk yield of just under 11,500 kg with about 3.9% fat and 3.3% protein clearly illustrates just how important dairy production is for the farm.
 And Hans-Jochen Haane’s success confirms that he is on the right track: Despite an average daily production of over 35 kg milk per cow, the percentage of concentrate in improved partial TMRs never exceeds 35%.
 The production of high-quality, palatable forage is key for successful dairy production.

-Livestock feed rations are designed in cooperation with SCHAUMANN specialist consultant Wilfried Jenß, based on high-quality silage.
+Livestock feed rations are designed in cooperation with SCHAUMANN commercial agent Wilfried Jenß, based on high-quality silage.
 For the Haane farm, which manages its pastures intensively, the ability to open grass silages quickly is the decisive criterion for choosing BONSILAGE SPEED G as their silage additive.

 The average yield per hectare of pasture is between 35 and 40 tons of fresh matter.
 Grasslands are harvested five to six times per year, depending on the weather.
 Good pasture management also plays an important role here: “It is essential to have high-quality grass growing on pastures so that it can be ensiled without losses using BONSILAGE SPEED G”, Hans-Jochen Haane says.
 He is very exacting when producing and harvesting staple feeds and treats all preserved feeds with BONSILAGE.
 As a farm manager, he is clear that “we cannot risk producing any waste”.